bonobos/styleguide/react.md

 ```

 You can use this just like a regular component, but because it has no state and all you're doing it wrapping a component, the syntax is a lot lighter and you don't need to worry about validating propTypes twice.

+### Component Handler Naming

+When naming events inside a component, use the format of `'handle' + event`.
+For example, in an email form component the event that submits the form should be called `handleSubmit()` and an event that listens to the handleSubmit action should be called `formSubmitted()` or `submittedForm()`.